-Among all the colleges in the University, Balliol has one of the largest intakes of Physics students: we admit 8 to 10 students per year in Physics and Physics & Philosophy.
+Among all the colleges in the University, Balliol has one of the largest intakes of Physics students: we admit 8 to 10 students per year in Physics and Physics and Philosophy.
 Balliol is one of only a handful of colleges to have four full-time Physics tutors.
 Between them they cover almost the entire Physics undergraduate syllabus in tutorials.

 Departmental lectures are accompanied by tutorials in College for the first three years of the course.
 Tutorials typically last one hour and are with one, two, or three students.
 The Balliol Tutors cover almost the entire range of undergraduate subjects, including mechanics, special relativity, and mathematics in the first year; electromagnetism, quantum mechanics, and thermodynamics in the second year; and advanced courses on fluid dynamics, atomic physics, particle physics, symmetries, and general relativity in the third year.

 Dr David Lucas, Fellow and Tutor in Physics.
-Dr Lucas gives tutorials in first-year classical mechanics and special relativity, first-year electromagnetism, and third-year atomic & laser physics.
+Dr Lucas gives tutorials in first-year classical mechanics and special relativity, first-year electromagnetism, and third-year atomic and laser physics.
 He is an experimental physicist who works on building quantum computers using trapped ions (see his research page).

-Professor Andre Lukas, Fellow and Tutor in Physics.
+Professor André Lukas, Fellow and Tutor in Physics.
 Professor Lukas tutors first- and second-year mathematics, second-year electromagnetism, and third-year theoretical physics.
 He is a theoretical physicist whose main research interest is string theory and its relation to particle physics and cosmology.

 Dr David Wallace moved into Philosophy of Physics after completing his Physics doctorate.
 His main research interests are in the philosophy of quantum mechanics, especially the 'many worlds' theory.

-Prof Brian Foster is a Professorial Fellow at Balliol and is Head of the Particle Physics Sub-Department at Oxford.
+Professor Brian Foster is a Professorial Fellow at Balliol and is Head of the Particle Physics Sub-Department at Oxford.
 His research interests are in deep inelastic scattering and he is European Director of the International Linear Collider project.